sunwit-petchoo/COS60004-Creating-Web-Applications/README.md

 # Creating Web Applications

 This is my assigment for unit Creating Web Applications.
 The purposes of this works are to create from static to interactive website including server-side programing

 # Requirements
-- Parking slots have two types: visitors and staff members
-- Parking slot starts with a capital letter, followed by a two-digit number e.g."A01", "A02"
+- Create server-side PHP scripts to process job application data sent from the Web forms
+- Create simple MySQL tables for storing, updating and retrieving information from a website.
+- Create a Web page that allows the Human Resources (HR) manager at the company to view, update and delete applications
 - Know that the parking slot is occupied or not
 - A car has registration number always starts with a capital letter, followed by a four-digit number e.g. “A2345”.
 - A car will have onwer and know whether the owner is staff member